 Children with an ACA who are active or athletic may be at risk for sudden death.
 They may need to change their exercise routines.
 ACA is the second most common cause of sudden death in young athletes.

 ACA may also increase the risk for earlyÂ development of fatty buildup inside the arteries of the heart (coronary artery disease).
 This increases the risk for a heart attack.

 Living with an anomalous coronary artery

-Work with your childâ€™s healthcare provider to create a care plan for your child.
+Work with your childâ€™s healthcare provider to create a care plan.
 Your child should follow it closely.
 Even if your child doesnâ€™t have symptoms, he or she will need heart checkups.
 Your child may also need exercise stress tests toÂ check for changes inÂ theÂ coronary arteries.